Converg3nce/matic-docs/docs/staking/running-with-binaries.md

 Add your API key in file `~/.heimdalld/config/heimdall-config.toml` under the key `"eth_RPC_URL"`.

-**Setup validator key**
+### Generate Heimdall private key

 If you have received Matic tokens as part of Counter-stake.
 You need to generate validator key to participate.

-To generate a private key for your validator, run the following command.
-Private key is the key for the address you received your tokens on.
+To generate a private key for your validator, run the following command:

     heimdallcli generate-validatorkey <private-key>